-On this page you can find articles and tutorials.
-We recommend the short video tutorials as a quick and effortless way to learn how to master Cerbero Suite.
-Make sure to follow us on Twitter and to subscribe to our YouTube channel to keep up with new tutorials!
+On this page you can find a selection of articles and tutorials.
+We recommend the short video tutorials as a quick and effortless way to learn the basics of Cerbero Suite.
+Make sure to follow us on X and to subscribe to our YouTube channel to keep up with new tutorials.

 Short Video Tutorials

-The following videos are a quick and effortless way to learn how to master Cerbero Suite.
+The short video tutorials are a quick and effortless way to learn the basics of Cerbero Suite.

 In-Depth Video Tutorials